Long COVID: Definitions

 The clinical case definitions specify symptom onset and development.
 For instance, the WHO definition indicates that "symptoms might be new onset following initial recovery or persist from the initial illness.
 Symptoms may also fluctuate or relapse over time."

 The NICE and WHO definition further require the exclusion of alternative diagnoses.

 Specifically for children and young people, a group of experts in the UK have published the only research definition which complements the clinical case definition in adults proposed by the WHO.
-This consensus research definition for long COVID in children and young people is: "Post COVID-19 condition occurs in young people with a history of confirmed SARS-CoV-2 infection, with at least one persisting physical symptom for a minimum duration of 12 weeks after initial testing that cannot be explained by an alternative diagnosis.
+This consensus research definition for long COVID in children and young people is: "Post COVID19 condition occurs in young people with a history of confirmed SARS-CoV-2 infection, with at least one persisting physical symptom for a minimum duration of 12 weeks after initial testing that cannot be explained by an alternative diagnosis.
 The symptoms have an impact on everyday functioning, may continue or develop after COVID infection, and may fluctuate of relapse over time.
-The positive COVID-19 test referred to in this definition can be a lateral flow antigen test, a PCR test or an antibody test."
+The positive COVID19 test referred to in this definition can be a lateral flow antigen test, a PCR test or an antibody test."

+The definition is expected to change as scientific understanding improves.
+The US National Academies noted in 2024 that no current definition can correctly classify affected people while ensuring nobody is wrongly included.